-- 6. Application Forms required: - a.
+- a.
 ALL applicants must contact a Clinical Instructor and arrange a FORMAL VISIT at a clinical site of your choice.
-The list of Clinical Sites can be found on page 15 of this packet.
+The list of Clinical Sites can be found on page 18 of this packet.
 Please email the Clinical Site from your COD EMAIL requesting an interview.
-Print and bring the form to the Clinical Site.
-PRINT and bring pages 18 21 to the Clinical Site with you for your interview.
+PRINT and bring pages 21-24 to the Clinical Site with you for your interview.
 The form is titled "College of DuPage Radiation Therapy Clinical Site Interview Form".
 Please inform the Clinical Site Interviewer that the completed form should be sent to hsadmissions@cod.edu.
 The form must be sent from the Clinical Site Interviewer.
-NOTE: If accepted into the program, placement is not guaranteed to be at that site. - b.
-If you graduated less than 5 years ago, you must have both your Radiography/Nuclear Medicine Clinical Instructor AND Program Director fill out the "Recommendation Form for Clinical Instructor and Program Director Form".
-PAGE 16.
+NOTE: If accepted into the program, placement is not guaranteed to be at that site.
+Also, once you have completed your site interview, please refrain from contracting the clinical site regarding your application status.
+Repeated inquiries after your interview may jeopardize your application and could result in its dismissal. - b.
+If you graduated less than 5 years ago, you must have both your Radiography/Nuclear Medicine Clinical Instructor AND Program Director fill out the "Recommendation Form for Clinical Instructor and Program Director Form" PAGE 19.
 The student is responsible for giving the form to their Clinical Instructor and Program Director.
-Completed form should be sent to hsadmissions@cod.edu by the Clinical Instructor and Program Director. - c.
-If you graduated more than 5 years ago you must have your Supervisor/Manager fill out the "Recommendation Form for Radiography or Nuclear Medicine Supervisor" PAGE 17 The student is responsible for giving the form to the Supervisor.
-Completed form should be sent to hsadmissions@cod.edu by their Supervisor. - \\\\7.
-Submit official transcripts to the Office of Student Records showing proof graduation from an accredited Radiography or Nuclear Medicine program and completed an AAS degree or higher.
-Refer to Step #3 for verification of receipt process. - 8.
-Successful completion of Anatomy & Physiology (ANAT 1500 or 1551 or 1571) or equivalent prior to admission. - 9.
-Successful completion of the following General Education courses: Math 1100 or higher level and HLTHS 1110 (biomedical terminology) or equivalent prior to admission. - 10.
-In Radiation Therapy, we work closely with our patients for weeks at time and see our patients at some of the hardest points in their life.
-Write a Personal Statement about your academic and professional goals upon admission and five years following the Radiation Therapy Program at College of DuPage.
-Describe how admittance will change your life and patients.
-Please include reasons as to what lead you to choose this career path and your hopes for the future.
-Describe prior healthcare involvements and a time you made a difference in a patient's life.
-Personal Statements should be 300-500 words, double spaced and should be prepared using a word processing program.
-It can be uploaded as either a PDF or Word document.
-You will be scored on the quality of your statement as well as your ability to communicate efficiently.
-The statement should be sent in English, poor grammar or punctation will affect your score.
-Please e-mail your personal statement to hsadmissions@cod.edu. - 11.
-The Merit Evaluation can be found on pages 12 &13.
-The maximum number of points you can receive it 62 for first-time applicants and 64 for re-applicants.
-You also must be accepted by the clinical site regardless of your merit score. - \\\\12.
-The final step is your interview with the Program Chair, Brittany DeCicco.
-She will be contacting you directly to schedule an interview from early Spring into the last week of June.
+Completed forms should be sent to hsadmissions@cod.edu by the Clinical Instructor and Program Director. - c.
+If you graduated more than 5 years ago you must have your Supervisor/Manager fill out the "Recommendation Form for Radiography or Nuclear Medicine Supervisor" PAGE 20 The student is responsible for giving the form to the Supervisor.
+Completed form should be sent to hsadmissions@cod.edu by their Supervisor.